 Nothing lasts forever.
 The body needs constant change and stimulus or it stops responding.
 As you know, you should not do the same training every day.
 To keep improvement levels high, it is good to do some slow and steady endurance training, then some high intensity intervals another day, then some strength work another day, then a rest day.
 Keep mixing it up.

 So to with your diet.
 If you eat the same thing every day, you will start to see a plateau.
 What “worked” before may start to find an equilibrium of less and less improvement.
+Make sure you continue to eat widely and from balanced sources.
+If you need some yummy keto food ideas, shopping lists and recipes click here

 Humans are designed for feasts and famines which has occurred throughout our evolutionary history.
 It is good and healthy for the body to have a change now and then.